wdp-2010/WDP-Progress/README.md

 | `/progress debug` | `wdp.progress.debug` | View technical debug info about your progress |
 | `/progress debug <player>` | `wdp.progress.debug` | Debug another player's progress |

+**GUI Navigation:**
+- Click any category icon in the main menu to view detailed information
+- Use **Previous/Next Page** arrows to scroll through large lists
+- Click **Back to Main Menu** to return to the overview
+- Each sub-menu shows up to 28 items per page with automatic pagination

 **Aliases:** `/prog`, `/wdpprogress`

 ### Admin Commands